Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## PolybaseSettings
 ### Properties
 * **rejectSampleValue**: any: Any object
-* **rejectType**: 'percentage' | 'value': Indicates whether the RejectValue property is specified as a literal value or a percentage.
+* **rejectType**: 'percentage' | 'value' | string: Indicates whether the RejectValue property is specified as a literal value or a percentage.
 * **rejectValue**: any: Any object
 * **useTypeDefault**: any: Any object
 ### Additional Properties